 Get your vacation rental in Philadelphia in the summer for events such as the folk music festival which brings together internationally renowned and regional acts for a weekend of festivities and live music in August, or the city’s famed Fourth of July celebration, which sees crowds gathered on the banks of the Delaware River for a fireworks display over the water.

-What are the top things to do in Philadelphia?
+Top things to do in Philadelphia

 Founded in 1728, Bartram’s Garden is the oldest botanical garden in North America.
 It is so old, in fact, that it was started by the personal botanist of King George III, from whom America won its independence.
 This 50-acre public garden in southwest Philadelphia has riverfront walking paths, a medicinal plant display, and the oldest living Ginkgo Tree on the continent.
 Plaques and educational centers throughout the grounds provide botanical and ecological lessons on the native flora found in the gardens.